Hamstead, Isle of Wight

-Hamstead should not be confused with any of the many places called Hampstead.

-A row of cottages near Hamstead Farm.

 Hamstead is a small rural settlement in the civil parish of Shalfleet, on the Isle of Wight.
 It is located about three miles east of Yarmouth, in the northwest of the island, between the settlements of Cranmore in the east, Ningwood to the south, and the Newtown River to the east.
 The northern edge of Hamstead on the Solent forms the centre of the Hamstead Heritage Coast.

+Name

+The name means 'homestead, site of a dwelling' from Old English hām-stede.
+The name also occurs in other counties, and the similar spelling Hampstead.